gwbres/zynq7-sdr/README.md

 **#xps-edk** contains valid IPs to use with the XPS/EDK Xilinx tool.
 The driver subdirectory contains the related kernel drivers.
-**vivado** contains IPs to use with Vivado (new Xilinx tool).
+**vivado** contains IPs to use with Vivado (new Xilinx tool). add the sx1255 ip to use this particular radiomodem the ram-iq-1.0 ip uses axi-lite transfer to send the I/Q samples from the sx1255 IP. the ram-iq-2.0 ip uses axi-streaming and zynq7-dma flow to send the I/Q samples from the sx1255 IP.

 help